ValentinDebon/bconf/README.md

 The **bconf** utilities is a set of tools which purpose is to make _source release of a software version_ easy to create and distribute.

+The generated configure script should be POSIX-compliant while the configure's generated Makefile targets GNU Make, which is available on most UNIX-like systems.

 In short, it provides the following functionalities:
 - Makefile-easy and flexible build-system during development.
 - Overridable set of rules and recipes for C software and libraries.